-In the event that you were looking forward to the rains to be their best to plan a vacation; it is the right time.
+In the event that you were looking forward to the rains, it is best to plan a vacation; it is the right time.
 But if you need to visit places with smaller rainfalls, we have those as well.
-Don't wait planning for a trip because you couldn't finalize places to go to in August in India.
-Prearranged for you are some very offbeat places to take pleasure from the mid-monsoon August and take good thing about the off-season prices!
+Don't wait to plan for a trip because you couldn't finalize places to go to in August in India.
+Prearranged for you are some very offbeat places to take pleasure from the mid-monsoon August and take good things about the off-season prices!

-Mist induces rolling tea landscapes and spice plantation with dew drops moving from the leaves and branches, Munnar in August is a nothing at all in short supply of a nature lover's heaven.
-The high mountains about half protected in the mist as the rainfall revitalizes everything it can touch.
-It is a great escape if you are looking for a few peace and quiet amidst the mountains.
-Not being truly a traveler season in August, you can enjoy all this with no hurry and the off season prices!
+Mist induces rolling tea landscapes and spice plantations with dew drops moving from the leaves and branches, Munnar in August is nothing at all in short supply of a nature lover's heaven.
+The high mountains are about half protected in the mist as the rainfall revitalizes everything it can touch.
+It is a great escape if you are looking for a little peace and quiet amidst the mountains.
+Not being truly a traveler season in August, you can enjoy all this with no hurry and the off-season prices!

-Second wettest put on the earth, Cherrapunjee practically gets rains over summer and winter.
-If you value the ferocity of the rains, then you have to go to Cherrapunjee during monsoons, protected with vast landscaping and hills, it creates for a thrilling monsoon trekking trip.
+The second wettest put on the earth, Cherrapunjee practically gets rains over summer and winter.
+If you value the ferocity of the rains, then you have to go to Cherrapunjee during monsoons, protected with vast landscaping and hills, which creates a thrilling monsoon trekking trip.
 There is also the initial orange flower honey here also keep in mind to try the Meghalaya tea which is quite dissimilar to the Assam or Darjeeling tea.
-The double decker tree bridges are one of its kind experience that one may possess the best in the past due monsoon when the greenery is completely bloom.
+The double-decker tree bridges are one of its kind experiences that one may possessed the best in the past due to monsoon when the greenery is completely bloomed.

-Probably one of the most visited hill station in Tamil Nadu, Kodaikanal gets average rainfall.
+Probably one of the most visited hill stations in Tamil Nadu, Kodaikanal gets average rainfall.
 Often, you will discover the clouds and sunlight playing cover and seek with the mountains throughout your stay static in Kodaikanal in August during monsoons.
-The in any other case hot weather is quite pleasurable through the monsoons with the rainfall swept valleys and misty mountains.
+The in any other case hot weather is quite pleasurable through the monsoons with the rainfall-swept valleys and misty mountains.
 This is actually the only time when the spot is sploshed with waterfalls.